marble999/freshlygenerated/content/posts/Original-Chicken-Cordon-Bleu.md

 *Chicken Crock Pot*

-*“Flavors are transformed, with layers of different varieties of aromatics that complement each other,” according to Gourmand America.
-“You create amazing flavors and textures through this balanced cooking process.”*
+*"Flavors are transformed, with layers of different varieties of aromatics that complement each other," according to Gourmand America.
+"You create amazing flavors and textures through this balanced cooking process."*
 ### Ingredients

 * 6 chicken thighs

-* 1 ½ cups buttermilk
+* 1 Ã‚Â½ cups buttermilk

 * 2 medium carrots, sliced